 Indiana Chamber of Commerce schedule for upcoming webinars

-The library’s business databases can be used to research competitors, potential consumers, and to research topics like payroll taxes during the coronavirus shutdowns.
-Examples of business databases for competitor and consumer research include ReferenceUSA and Mergent Intellect.
-A database that can be used to research a topic like payroll taxes is Gale Business Entrepreneurship.
+The library’s business databases can be used to research competitors, potential consumers, and to research topics like payroll taxes.
+Examples of business databases for competitor and consumer research include Data Axle Reference Solutions and Mergent Intellect.
 You can find more detailed information about business databases on the IndyPL Blog at Business Databases.

-Call 1-800-985-5990, or text TalkWithUs to 66746
+Disaster Distress Helpline Call 1-800-985-5990, or text TalkWithUs to 66746

-Call 1-800-799-7233 and TTY 1-800-787-3224
+National Domestic Violence Hotline Call 1-800-799-7233 and TTY 1-800-787-3224

-Counseling Center at CTS (Christian Theological Seminary)
+Counseling Center at CTS (Christian Theological Seminary) Call 317-924-5205

 Book-A-Librarian Additional resources can be accessed based on individual need.
-For more information on the library's business resources, contact the library at 317-275-4184, text 317-333-6877, or through Ask-a-Librarian.
+For more information on the library's business resources, contact the library at 317-275-4100 and press 4 from the list of extensions, text 317-333-6877, or through Ask-a-Librarian.